oliver-graf/OnlineBootcamp/Nutanix_Workshop_Bootcamp/Nutanix_Workshop_Bootcamp.rst

    -  Finish the Windows installation and log you in.

    -  Reduce the console, we will come back to it soon.

+   -  Go to the Windows VM and click Update.
+Ejects both CDROMs.

 -  On the VM Table, click on Manage Guest Tools and check